 Once a package is constructed and priced accordingly, click the Save button to add that package to your price sheet.
 Repeat this process to create as many packages as you’d like.

 The Photo Add-ons section is where you can add our Retouching feature to your price sheet.
 Retouching is a feature you can add to any price sheet for customers to purchase.
-It magically softens skin, reduces acne, unwanted blemishes, and more!
-It’s available for individual poses, group photos, and images with graphics.
+It magically softens and smooths skin, removes acne blemishes, and evens skin tone without affecting permanent scars, freckles, etc. It’s available for individual poses, group photos, and images with graphics.

 Click the toggle so it turns green, and you’re all set!